-'I felt like a truck hit me': Red Wings dietician Lisa McDowell overcomes coronavirus
+'I felt like a truck hit me': Red Wings dietitian Lisa McDowell overcomes coronavirus

 “It was real weird for me to have this (virus), where at night, I would be counting my breath,” McDowell said.
 “Am I getting a deep enough breath?
 And what’s my oxygen saturation?
 That’s what was so scary.”

-The breathing difficulties wasn’t all.
+The breathing difficulties weren’t all her problems.

 “I also had easy bleeding,” McDowell said.
 “I noticed it when I brushed my teeth.
 I was just so nervous.
 It’s such a problematic virus and then it can attack systems.